-- D. Notice of the planning commission's required public hearing on a type 2 lot all owners of property abutting the property that is the subject of the lot split/adjustment application (see 10-020.6 for additional information on - E. Following the public hearing, the planning commission must act to approve the lot split/adjustment, approve the lot split/adjustment with conditions or deny approval of the lot split/adjustment.
-If approval is denied, reasons for denial, which must be included in the official minutes of the meeting. - F. Approval of type 2 lot split/adjustments involving modifications of these regulations requires an affirmative vote of at least two-thirds of the members of the planning commission who are present and voting.
-Approval of all other type 2 lot split/adjustments requires an affirmative vote of a simple majority of - G. The planning commission's action must Recording be based on whether the proposed lot (with county clerk, by applicant) split/adjustment complies with all applicable regulations, other than those regulations for which a modification is expressly approved by the planning commission in accordance with 10-070. - H. If a modification is approved or conditionally approved, the planning commission must state the reasons for approval of the modification and include the reasons in the official minutes of the meeting.
+- E. Following the public hearing, the planning commission must act to approve the lot split/adjustment, approve the lot split/adjustment with conditions or deny approval of the lot split/adjustment.
+If approval is denied, the planning commission must state the reasons for denial, which must be included in the official minutes of the meeting. - F. Approval of all type 2 lot split/adjustments requires an affirmative vote of at least a simple majority of the members of the planning commission who are present and voting. - G. The planning commission's action must be based on whether the proposed lot split/adjustment complies with all applicable regulations, other than those regulations for which a modification is expressly approved by the planning commission in accordance with 10-070. - H. If a modification is approved or conditionally approved, the planning commission must state the reasons for approval of the modification and include the reasons in the official minutes of the meeting. - I. If a type 2 lot split/adjustment is approved with conditions, the planning commission is authorized to require the applicant submit revised documents that demonstrate compliance with the imposed conditions.